cybertraining-dsc/su21-reu-361/project/index.md

 ## 7. Acknowledgments

 Thank you to Dr. Gregor von Laszewski, Dr. Yohn Jairo Parra Bautista, and Dr. Carlos Theran for their invaluable guidance.
 Furthermore, thank you to Florida A&M University for graciously funding this scientific excursion and Miami Dade College School of Science for this research opportunity.
+This work was also in part funded by the NSF grant
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.

 ## 8. References